 Lower the heat to medium and stir in the cheese, butter and seasoning.

-Continue to stir the cornmeal for 15 minutes during this time it will thicken to the point where it will pull away from the side of the saucepan, that’s when it’s ready.
+Continue to stir the cornmeal for 15 minutes during this time it will thicken to the point where it will pull away from the side of the saucepan into a ball, that’s when it’s ready.

 Quickly transfer the funchi into a non stick baking tray (1inch deep) or swiss roll tin.